Amanda Donohoe: Career

 Donohoe made her Broadway debut in a 1995 production of Uncle Vanya, at the Circle in the Square Theatre.
 She returned to the UK to play Mrs. Robinson in a 2001 stage production of The Graduate.
+In 2002, she attended the gala opening party for Le Touessrok Hotel in Mauritius.

 After moving back to the UK in the early 2000s, Donohoe took the role of DI Susan Alembic in the crime drama Murder City (2004–2006).
 In 2009 she joined the cast of ITV soap opera Emmerdale as businesswoman Natasha Wylde.
 Donohoe played the character until leaving the series in November 2010.
-On 18 and 19 February 2010, she was a guest panellist on Loose Women.
+On 18 and 19 February 2010, she was a guest panelist on Loose Women.
 She has also lent her voice to the Activision PC video game Santa Fe Mysteries: The Elk Moon Murder as Karen Gordon.

+Personal life

+A socialist and feminist, Donohoe said in a Q&A with The Guardian in 2001 that she was categorically opposed to the death penalty, supported the monarchy, and would vote for the Labour Party in the general election of that year.
+Donohoe considered smoking cigarettes to be her most unappealing habit, and said she cooked and drank good red wine to relax.